Risk-Sensitive Specialist Routing for Volatility Forecasting: Experimental Design

 \subsection{Walk-Forward Protocol}

 Forecasting begins only after the minimum history requirement is met and the next-day target and regime variables are available.
 In the main specification, both the minimum training history and the rolling training window are set to 504 trading days.
 HAR-RV, GRU, and XGBoost are re-estimated every 21 trading days on the rolling window, whereas GARCH-t and FIGARCH are re-estimated at each forecast date on the same window.
-Forecasts are then issued sequentially day by day.
+Forecasts are then issued sequentially; after model forecasts are available, routing only updates recent scores, a threshold, and scalar gates.

 The benchmark and routing components use separate historical windows.
 The rolling-best benchmark is defined by the model with the lowest recent average risk-sensitive loss over a 252-day comparison window.
 The static-best benchmark is defined by the model with the lowest average risk-sensitive loss over an initial 252-day comparison period and is then held fixed throughout the remaining evaluation sample.
 These adaptive baselines do not introduce separate retraining schemes; they select among candidate forecast streams generated under the same walk-forward protocol.
-At each forecast date, the routing threshold is recomputed from the most recent 252 forecast dates, while all routing and forecast-combination hyperparameters remain fixed after the design stage.
+At each forecast date, the routing threshold uses the most recent 252 dates; fixed settings are $\lambda_{\mathrm{under}}=1$, a 63-day half-life, $\gamma_{\mathrm{reg}}=1.5$, $\rho=0.25$, $\kappa=0.35$, $c=0.55$, $b=0.12$, GRU (20-step, 16 hidden units), and XGBoost (250 trees, depth 3, learning rate 0.05).

 To summarize performance across different market conditions, we group the evaluation sample into low-, mid-, and high-volatility periods using the Garman--Klass realized-volatility proxy.
 This grouping is used only for reporting.
 The online routing rule itself uses the market-state variables and stress score defined in the method section.